-Caritas Lesotho a member of Caritas Internationalis and Caritas Africa and receives support from the global national Caritas members, such Catholic Relief Services USA
+Caritas Lesotho is headquartered in Maseru, the capital.
+As a member of Caritas Africa and Caritas Internationalis, it benefits from the assistance of international Caritas members, such as Catholic Relief Services USA.